Fort George, Scotland Travel Guide

 Located in Highland, Scotland

 If you're already in Highland, the journey to Fort George is an adventure in itself.
-Located 25.8 miles (41.6 km) from the region center, you can choose from local buses, taxis, or guided tours to reach it.
-This treasure is situated at Near, Ardersier, Inverness IV2 7TD, UK and is well worth the trip!
+Located 25.8 miles (41.6 km) from central Highland, you can choose from local buses, taxis, or guided tours to reach it.
+Fort George is situated at Near, Ardersier, Inverness IV2 7TD, UK, and is well worth the trip!

 Prepare for an unforgettable journey of discovery in Scotland.
 With your travel plans set, you're ready to embark on a memorable experience at Fort George.